buehler/mse-project-thesis-2/sections/04_implementation.md

 ### Authentication and Authorization against the PKI

-In the current implementation, no authentication and authorization against the PKI are present.
+In the current implementation, no authentication and authorization against the PKI exist.
 Since the current state of the system shall run within the same trust zone, this is not a big threat vector.
 However, for further implementations and iterations, a mechanism to "authenticate the authenticator" must be implemented.

 A security consideration in the distributed authentication mesh is the possibility that _any_ client can fetch a valid certificate from the PKI and then sign _any_ identity within the system.
 To harden the PKI against unwanted clients, two possible measures can be taken.